coreprocess/pdistx/README.md

-                        add resource files and folders to the zip file, using their basename or a custom path annotated with a colon, e.g. -z ./res/logo.png:logo.png
+                        add resource files and folders to the zip file, using their basename or a custom path annotated with a colon, e.g. -z ./res/logo.png:logo.png -k package,..., --packages=package,...
+                        install additional packages to a temporary virtual python environment, can be used for searching and packing.
+  -p python_path, --python=python_path
+                        specify the python path used for the parameter of virtualenv tool.
+If this argument is not provided, pyscriptpacker will try getting the default path.
 ```